Minta1234/Temperature-Monitor/README.md

 # Temperature-Monitor
 go to
 https://makecode.microbit.org/
-and place .js code or .py file makecode or place .hex file in folder microbit
+and place .js code or .py file in makecode or place .hex file in folder microbit